manuelgug/mad4hatter_utilities/README.md

 - `--use_case_amps`: Path to the file containing IDs of the use case amplicons (optional).

-- `--outdir`: Name of directory where results will be stored.
+- `--outdir`: Name of the directory where results will be stored.

 ### Nomenclature of controls